Exam Pattern of IELTS

 If you are a candidate aspiring to join higher education programs abroad or aspire migrating to a predominantly English-speaking country like Australia; IELTS is very important for you.
 The International English Language Testing System (IELTS) is one of the most widely accepted evaluative examinations world-wide for English language proficiency.
-The test requires intense planning and preparation to crack it; so is important that you understand all aspects of the exam - like the IELTS versions, the IELTS exam pattern, and question types beforehand.
+The test requires intense planning and preparation to crack it; so it is important that you understand all aspects of the exam - like the versions, the exam pattern and question types of the test beforehand.

 Academic and General Training Versions

 The English language skills and competencies required to be possessed by a candidate might differ for academic situations and everyday or work life.
-The IELTS exam pattern is designed such that aspiring candidates can be evaluated on the basis of the reactions that are expected from them in particular situations.
-There are two different versions in the IELTS exam pattern.
+The exam pattern of IELTS is designed such that aspiring candidates can be evaluated on the basis of the reactions that are expected from them in particular situations.
+There are two different versions of the exam.

 The IELTS Sections

 In any language, listening, speaking, reading, and writing are considered important aspects of communication.
-The IELTS exam pattern is designed and developed to assess your abilities in each of these four areas separately; accordingly, there are four different sections in the IELTS:
+The exam pattern of IELTS is designed and developed to assess your abilities in each of these four areas separately; accordingly, there are four different sections in the test:

 - Listening: The Listening part of the test is common for both versions of the exam and contains four different scenarios to assess your listening skills.
 There are 40 questions to answer in about one hour.
 Your understanding of the main ideas, your ability to follow the development of an argument, your ability to recognize opinions, attitudes, etc. are evaluated here.